oracle-livelabs/security/database/baseline/unified-auditing/basics-auditing.md

 Oracle Database provides the industry’s most comprehensive auditing capabilities providing detailed information with Unified Auditing.
 An audit record gives you full execution context including details of the operation, type of SQL statement executed, use of powerful system privileges, operation performed, database object involved in the operation, and other session details that are useful for demonstrating compliance and for forensic analysis.

 In unified auditing, the audit trail captures audit information from a variety of sources, unifying them into one format.
 Unified audit further enables you to audit selectively by adding various conditions.
-This helps you to reduce the volume of your audit data, and at the same time helping you detect malicious activities in a timely manner.
+This helps you to reduce the volume of your audit data, and at the same time helps you detect malicious activities in a timely manner.

-Unified audit offers high degree of integrity of audit trail by not allowing users to tamper with the audit trail.
-Unified audit trail is stored in AUDSYS schema and no one is allowed to login to that schema in the database.
+Unified audit offers a high degree of integrity of the audit trail by not allowing users to tamper with the audit trail.
+The unified audit trail is stored in the AUDSYS schema and no one is allowed to login to that schema in the database.
 AUD$UNIFIED is a specialized table which allows only INSERT activity.
-Any attempt to directly truncate, delete or update contents of the AUD$UNIFIED table fail, and generate audit records.
+Any attempt to directly truncate, delete or update contents of the AUD$UNIFIED table fails and generates audit records.
 Audit data is managed using the built-in audit data management `DBMS_AUDIT_MGMT` package.

-It is recommended to move the audit records from the source system to a remote location to ensure reliability and integrity.
-Unified Auditing can be intergrated further with Database Activity Monitoring (DAM) solutions like Oracle Data Safe and Oracle AVDF that collect and store the audit data for alert generation, analysis, and reporting.
+It is recommended to move the audit records from the source system to a remote location to free up valuable space in the database and make analysis and reporting easier.
+Unified Auditing can be integrated further with Database Activity Monitoring (DAM) solutions like Oracle Data Safe, and Oracle Audit Vault and Database Firewall, that collect and store the audit data for alert generation, analysis, and reporting.

 ### **Performance considerations**
-For typical use cases of auditing privileged users or auditing key database operations, the performance impact is so low that it cannot even be measured due to low audit volume spread throughout the week.
+For typical use cases of auditing privileged users or auditing key database operations, the performance impact is so low that it usually cannot even be measured due to low audit volume spread throughout the week.

 Internal performance tests using a TPC-C mixed application workload show that with unified audit, you may see a CPU overhead in mid-single digit when auditing up to 360,000 audit records/hour.
 For extreme audit loads up to 1,800,000 audit records/hour, the additional overhead is still in a single digit.

-As auditing is a transactional activity with typical ACID properties to guarantee record of database activitie s, we recommend that you fine-tune your audit policies to collect audit data that is targeted to your needs.
+As auditing is a transactional activity with typical ACID properties to guarantee a record of database activities, we recommend that you fine-tune your audit policies to collect audit data that is targeted to your needs.
 Collecting unnecessary audit information impacts database performance, increases storage costs, and may make it more difficult to spot malicious database activity.

 ## Want to Learn More?
 Technical Documentation: